BBC News (British TV channel): Breaking news

-Overnight and BBC World News simulcasts
+BBC World News simulcasts

 The BBC began simulcasting the channel overnight on terrestrial channel BBC One with the launch of the channel, ending the tradition of a closedown but at the same time effectively making the service available to many more viewers.
 In the early 2000s, BBC Two also started simulcasting the channel, although the weekend morning show Weekend 24 had been simulcast on the channel in the early days.
-During major breaking news events, the BBC News Channel has been broadcast on BBC One; examples of special broadcasts include the 11 September 2001 attacks, 7 July 2005 London bombings, the capture of Saddam Hussein, the death of Osama bin Laden and the death and funeral of Prince Philip, Duke of Edinburgh.
+During major breaking news events, the BBC News Channel has been broadcast on BBC One; examples of special broadcasts include the 11 September 2001 attacks, 7 July 2005 London bombings, the capture of Saddam Hussein, the death of Osama bin Laden and the death and funerals of Prince Philip and Elizabeth II.
 In 2020, shared programming between BBC One and the News Channel often included the UK Government's Coronavirus Daily Update.
 This was usually broadcast during late afternoons when the Government made announcements.